ayatokura/ai-openscale/wos-framework-workaround.md

   Each input and output to the deployed model triggered by a user’s application must be stored in a payload store.
 The format of the payload records follows the same specification as mentioned in the preceding section on deployment subscription levels.

-   {{site.data.keyword.aios_short}} uses those records to calculate bias, explanations and others.
-It is not possible for {{site.data.keyword.aios_short}} to automatically store transactions that are executed on the user site, which is outside the {{site.data.keyword.aios_short}} system.
-This is one of the ways that {{site.data.keyword.aios_short}} safeguards proprietary information.
+   {{site.data.keyword.aios_short}} uses those records to calculate bias, explanations, and others.
+It is not possible for {{site.data.keyword.aios_short}} to automatically store transactions that run on the user site, which is outside the {{site.data.keyword.aios_short}} system.
+This method is one of the ways that {{site.data.keyword.aios_short}} safeguards proprietary information.
 Use the {{site.data.keyword.aios_short}} Rest API or Python SDK to work with secure data.

 ## Steps to implement this solution
 {: #fmrk-workaround-steps}